-Upon dissolution, the assets of the school shall be distributed to employees first, and once appropriate assets have been used to pay creditors, the school will donate or redistribute the remaining assets to the Public-School Income Fund other non-profits, in accordance with the requirements of Idaho Code 33-5212(2).
+Upon dissolution, the assets of the school shall be distributed to employees first, the school will donate or redistribute the remaining assets to the Public-School Income Fund other non-profits, in accordance with the requirements of Idaho Code 33-5212(2).
 Any assets bought with federal funds will be returned to the Idaho Public Charter School Commission and will not be used to pay creditors.